ryansheehy0/RS_Cheat_Sheets/Data_Structures/avl_tree.md

 ```

 ## Removing
-- Standard bst remove
+- Standard bst remove.
+   - What about the root.
+Find the largest left child or smallest right child.
-- For each node from the parent to the root are rebalanced.
+- Recalculate balance factor from the node deleted to the root.
+- Rebalance when you find 2/-2 balance factor.

 ```C++
 AVLTreeRemoveNode(tree, node) {